HelgeCPH/cph-code-infra/README.md

   * A mockup of a backend: https://github.com/eguahlak/choir-backend-mock
   * And a simple frontend: https://github.com/eguahlak/choir-frontend.git

-In essence these Java projects form a simple web-application, which serves a list of names The contracts project consists of a set of interfaces and data transfer objects (DTO) and is used to let different groups of students implement their frontends and backend systems independently against a common specification and mockups.
+In essence, these Java projects form a simple web-application, which serves a list of names via a JSP (http://<your_remote_host>:8080/Choir/ChoirManager).

+The contracts project consists of a set of interfaces and data transfer objects (DTO) and is used to let different groups of students implement their frontends and backend systems independently against a common specification and mockups.

 The purpose of this guide is not to detail this Java project.
 Instead, we just use it to illustrate some of the steps, which are required to setup a complete CI chain automatically deploying the project on a production server.